- All Ages

 Yes, Murlough National Nature Reserve is wheelchair friendly and has accessible toilets.

-Murlough National Nature Reserve has not told us if they are fully pushchair friendly.
+No, Murlough National Nature Reserve have stated they are not pushchair friendly.

 Murlough National Nature Reserve has not told us if they are dog friendly.